Wells Fargo $325 Checking + $225 Savings Account Bonuses

 Many brokerage firms that pay out very little interest on their default cash sweep funds (and keep the difference for themselves). * Money market mutual funds are regulated, but ultimately not FDIC-insured, so I would still stick with highly reputable firms.
 I am including a few ultra-short bond ETFs as they may be your best cash alternative in a brokerage account, but they may experience losses.

-• Vanguard Federal Money Market Fund is the default sweep option for Vanguard brokerage accounts, which has an SEC yield of 5.28%.
+• Vanguard Federal Money Market Fund is the default sweep option for Vanguard brokerage accounts, which has an SEC yield of 5.29% (changes daily, but also works out to a compound yield of 5.42%, which is better for comparing against APY).
 Odds are this is much higher than your own broker’s default cash sweep interest rate.

 Treasury Bills and Ultra-short Treasury ETFs